wenlianghuang/assignment-train-pytorch/README.md

 ## Explanation:

 Free to tell us, how can we learn from these dataset and examples.
-How can we imporved the accuracy of the model?
+How can we improve the accuracy of the model?

 ## Documentation and Code Quality: